checkymander/checkymander.github.io/_posts/_base.md

 ---
-title: "Post: Quote"
+title: "Post Title Goes Here"
 categories:
+  - Category1
+  - Category2
-  - Blog
+  - Category3
 tags:
+  - Tag1
-  - Post Formats
+  - Tag2
-  - quote
+  - Tag3
 ---

+> This is a quotation that will show up as a quotation on the site.

 > Only one thing is impossible for God: To find any sense in any copyright law on the planet.